If you’re looking for a diverse mix of party tunes for your next event, look no further than this playlist.

 Related: This song features on our playlist of the best Tennessee songs.

-Why Don’t We Get Drunk – Jimmy Buffet
+Why Don’t We Get Drunk – Jimmy Buffett

 This classic country drinking song was released by songwriter and country icon Jimmy Buffett wrote ‘Why Don’t We Get Drunk’ in the early ’70s when the country genre was getting a bit more suggestive.
 Buffett decided to sit down and write a song that left no room for interpretation.
 He drew inspiration for the song during a diner visit one night when he witnessed a businessman trying to pick up a lady of the night.